 Once you've create a blank canvas with plain paper, draw all the features of the room on with crayons, such as doors, pictures, windows, decorative boarders.

-Scatter some inflatable crayons (below, USA only) around to complete the look, or hang them down from the ceiling.
+Scatter some inflatable crayons (supplier 3) around to complete the look, or hang them down from the ceiling.

 As the style of Elmo's room is just crayon scribbles, you could also make a simple home-made banner like this one (below).

-Finally, add some atmosphere to the party by playing the Sesame Street CD (below, USA only).
+Finally, add some atmosphere to the party by playing the Sesame Street CD (supplier 3).
 It includes all the well known songs such as the main theme, C is for Cookie, Elmo's Song, and Rubber Ducky.

-If you want to let the guest of honor dress up as part of these Elmo birthday party ideas there are plenty of costumes available to suit all ages.
+If you want to let the guest of honor dress up as part of these Elmo birthday party ideas there are plenty of costumes available to suit all ages (supplier 1).
 If a parent or relative is feeling brave maybe they could dress up in an adult Elmo costume and act as an entertainer.

 Split the kids into two teams and have them play a relay race to carry cups of water from point A to point B in order to fill up Dorothy's fish bowl.
 Make them run each stage of the relay race with some sort of handicap (ex, a leaking cup, wearing clown shoes, hands tied behind their backs carrying the plastic cup with their teeth, a three legged race, etc).
 The winning team is whoever managed to fill up Dorothy's bowl first.